Matt Damon's Publicist Denies The Actor Is Moving To Australia To Escape Donald Trump

 “Matt has visited Australia several times recently, but he has not bought a house there nor is he moving there,” the publicist told Newsweek.

-The rumors that Damon, his wife Luciana Barroso and their four daughters were moving to Australia first started when Sydney’s Sunday Telegraph claimed that Damon bought property in Byron Bay, New South Wales, according to Us.
+The rumors that Damon, his wife Luciana Barroso, and their four daughters were moving to Australia first started when Sydney’s Sunday Telegraph claimed that Damon bought property in Byron Bay, New South Wales, according to Us Weekly.

 A source then told Page Six that Damon was planning on moving his family next door to his Thor: Ragnarok co-star Chris Hemsworth and his family in Australia because he hated president Trump so much and wanted to get out of the country.